concord-consortium/rigse/docs/elasticsearch-readme.md

 not Elasticsearch.

-The Elasticsearch service is kept up-to-date by pushing learner objects to the database each time a learner is created changes.
+The Elasticsearch service is kept up-to-date by pushing learner objects to the database each time a learner is created or changes.
 There is also a rake task, app:report:update_elastic_search_learners, which will find all learners and push them to the database.